#NoGoodWay To Use The ‘R’ Word | 107.5 Kool FM

 Join Us In Ending The Use This Harmful Word

-Since the beginning of 2017, the “r” word has been used online more than 900,000 times.
+The “r” word gets used on social media tens of thousands of times every single day.
 That is unacceptable, and just plain wrong.

 We here at Kool FM strongly believe there is NO GOOD WAY to use the “r” word.
 Today, and every day, we are proud to support The Special Olympics and Motionball in the #NoGoodWay campaign, to help end the use of this awful word.